gordonguthrie/TheManual/docs/chapter4/the_synth_beep.md

 ## The synth beep

-Lets look at this, as it is what we are reimplementing:
+Let's look at this, as it is what we are reimplementing:

 ```ruby